Investment approvals

 This field is required.

-Applicable regulation: Export Control Act 1982
+Applicable legislation: Export Control Act 2020

 For more information see the fact sheet.